gateio/gateapi-php/docs/Api/SpotApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$associate_array['currency_pair'] = 'BTC_USDT'; // string | Specify a currency pair to retrieve precise fee rate  This field is optional.
-In most cases, the fee rate is identical among all currency pairs
+$associate_array['currency_pair'] = 'BTC_USDT'; // string | Specify currency pair to get more accurate fee settings.
+This field is optional.
+Usually fee settings are the same for all currency pairs.

 try {
     $result = $apiInstance->getFee($associate_array);